Artificial Intelligence at the Edge!

 - Optimization of hardware/software/appearance: 20%

-Winning designs will be promoted by Intel and a special edition magazine created by Terasic.
+Winning designs will be promoted globally by Intel, Terasic and InnovateFPGA Sponsors.

-(Details of Grand Final will be announced later!)
+(More information and categories of the Grand Final award will be announced soon.)

 - Teams can be no larger than 3 members.